 A sweet and spicy pineapple salsa adds an intriguing flavor element to these easy vegan quesadillas featuring convenient baby greens, prepared refried beans, avocado, and tomato.
 If you’re short on time, skip the homemade salsa, and use a prepared pineapple or mango salsa instead.
 Either way, finish the meal with a simple salad.
 For heartier appetites, […]

 Once you’ve got the butternut squash baked, this autumnal soup comes together quickly.
 The mellow flavors of coconut milk, kale, and red onions synergies delectably with the squash, and look gorgeous together as well.
-It’s a fantastic first course for a Thanksgiving dinner, but it need not wait for a special occasion to enjoy it. […]
+It’s a fantastic first course for a vegan Thanksgiving dinner, but it need not wait for a special occasion to enjoy […]